 My name is Dana and although I wasn’t born in Calgary, I consider it to be my hometown.
-I’m an experiential playground expert and mom to three young kids.
-I live with my husband in Calgary, Alberta, Canada.
+I’m an experiential playground expert and mom to three kids.
 I have an MSc in experimental psychology from the UofC but right now any work I do is from home.
 When I’m not looking after people, I’m reading all the YA fiction I can get my hands on and am attempting to learn photography.
 My laundry-folding suffers due to more interesting pursuits.
 I also have an eclectic lifestyle blog – http://talkinginallcaps.com.
-I’m currently writing about my 52 soups challenge, travel, thoughts on parenting and learning to use my DSLR camera.

 Why did you start Calgary Playground Review?

 The summer after my son Gordie turned 1, I started looking around the internet for fun playgrounds to take him to.
 I was really frustrated with how little information I could find.
 At best I could find a list or two of 10 or so playgrounds with a short description and no pictures.
 So I decided that if I couldn’t find the information I wanted, I’d create it.
 Once the winter hit, I thought it would be fun to carry on by looking at indoor places to play too.
 Now Calgary Playground Review also covers many things including family friendly places to eat, ice cream, attractions and travel.